Michael Shrieve: Biography

-Shrieve has composed music for several films, most notably Paul Mazursky's Tempest and Apollo 13.
+Shrieve has composed music for several films, including Paul Mazursky's Tempest and Apollo 13.

 Shrieve currently plays a DW Collector's Series drum set and recently joined the Istanbul Agop cymbals family.
-He's played a variety of other drum sets in the past as well including sets by Camco, Premier and most notably, Ludwig, as seen in the Woodstock footage.
-He also played both Zildjian and later Paiste cymbals in his early days before becoming a long time Sabian user.
+He has played a variety of other drum sets in the past, including sets by Camco, Premier and Ludwig, the latter visible in the Woodstock footage.
+He also played both Zildjian and later Paiste cymbals in his early days before becoming a longtime Sabian user.

 Honors

 In 1998 Shrieve was inducted into the Rock & Roll Hall of Fame for his work with Santana.

-In March 2011, Rolling Stone Magazine Readers picked The Best Drummers of All Time: Shrieve ranked #10.
+In March 2011, Rolling Stone magazine readers picked The Best Drummers of All Time: Shrieve ranked #10.